Loader gif

 6 Reasons to File a Tax Extension

-Deadlines & Extensions Tax Planning Taxes
+Tax Extensions Tax Information Tax Planning

 File a Free Extension

-Take a look at the top five reasons why you should consider filing a tax extension this year.
+Take a look at the top reasons why you should consider filing a tax extension this year.

 2. A partnership or other organization hasn’t sent out forms.

 If you are a partner in a business and are waiting to receive your Schedule K-1, it’s perfectly fine to file a tax extension and wait to receive that document.
+Check out our Guide to Filing a Business Tax Extension for answers to common questions about the process.

 3. You have an emergency that prevents you from completing your return.